 Are there pending cases on that house?

 In the United States, it is advisable to access such kind of information when you are not the first to occupy that particular home.
 This is done through the Comprehensive Loss Underwriting Exchange.
 If the home had a pending claim, it might push deductions an inch upward even if you did not live there.
 Wisdom demands, therefore, to examine the report before you move into that dream home to ascertain if there are any pending claims.

 The valuables in the house.

 Any insurance company will ask for the original documents of all the assets they consider valuable to them.
 This might vary from company to company.
-A comprehensive evaluation is done, and the results will determine whether they are willing to insure the home or not.
+A comprehensive evaluation is done, and the results will determine whether they are willing to ensure the home or not.
 Valuable goods will attract a high deduction rate and vice versa.
-Some people opt to insure their property partly in that some items are insured as others are being exempted.
+Some people opt to ensure their property partly in that some items are insured as others are being exempted.

 The nature of the structure.